mkutay/moodle-scraper/README.md

 It can login to the site and check that if there is any homework.
 And It can send mail.

+If you never entered login information it will ask for it.

 if you do
 ```
 python3 main.py --login